 In 2001, Zarina Hashmi laid slim black strips of varying lengths, end to end, across a horizontal sheet of paper.
 Their zigzag course could have arisen by chance, in tribute to Surrealist drawing, or by fate.
 Indeed, it looks like nothing so much as a mathematician's random walk.
 Or it could follow the rough but steady course of nature, in her native northern India or her adopted land, the United States.
 Another work from the same year, Dividing Line, has the broader but gentler weaving of a river.
 A woodcut, it also stains the handmade paper, mounted on a second sheet, with short black traces like the weathering of a great plain.

-In reality, those black strips graph the artist's westward travels.
-Like her art, course of her life, too, could have been far more purposive than she lets on—or a surrender to the future.
+In reality, those black strips graph the artist's westward travels, for all her debts to Indian art.
+The course of her life, too, could have been far more purposive than she lets on—or a surrender to the future.
 She had married a foreign service officer in 1958 and followed him on his changing assignments, feeling always and never at home.
 One might well miss the work entirely on the way to something grander on the museum's ramp.
 Yet it has a central place in her modest retrospective, both in time and on a freestanding wall.
 She calls it Mapping the Dislocations.

 Zarina, as she prefers to be known, may well have executed the work before September 11 of that year.
 (So we are on a first-name basis already.
 How nice.)
 Still, she has acknowledged how much the day has meant to her, and so much of her work is about dislocation and disaster.
 Shortly before, she made a print about the loss of her New York studio.
 Soon after she began a series, . . . these cities blotted into the wilderness, in which the lines map the course of war, in Bosnia and elsewhere.